ivandfx/DFXWinTweaks/README.md

 DFX WinTweaks doesn't need an internet connection to work at wall, except for some browser options like reporting issues on GitHub or visiting the website.

 ## 💻 System Requirements
-DFX WinTweaks works on Windows 7 and newer versions.
-Windows Vista, XP, and older systems are not supported.
+DFX WinTweaks works on Windows 7 and later.
+Windows Vista, XP and older are not supported.

 **If you use Windows 7 or Windows 8.x, read [this](https://ivandfx.github.io/DFXWinTweaks/posts/fin-sunsetting-nt6.html)**